amivit/terraform-training-solutions/exercise-04/README.md

 # Exercise 04

+Introducing the ability to split up your .tf-configs into multiple files and upload files to a S3 bucket

 1. Put your data and variable objects in their own .tf-files
     * You can have an unlimited amount of .tf files in a folder.
 Terraform will read them all.
 2. Create some dummy index.html & 404.html